Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/19/2025</td>
+<td align="center">10/21/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GPWU8KWZP/freshman-witch-and-her-familiars">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUEXJP8/like-a-fire-burning-bright">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">It’s almost Asunaro Festival.
-Nico’s class will be utilizing her magic to run a “haunted<br>café” so you can spend some whimsical time in a cafe full of ghosts.
-While<br>the class was preparing for the event, Nico was asked by a festival committee member<br>if she could cast some spells during the festival’s opening ceremony.
-Meanwhile, Kanshi asks Morihito<br>to do a comedy duo on the performance stage.</p>
+<p align="center">The Impure King has been revived!
+In his letter, Tatsuma asks Rin to use the<br>Koma sword to fight, but will that even be possible?
+And to make matters worse,<br>Mephisto suddenly appears with the news that Rin has been sentenced to death!</p>
 </td>
 </tr>
 </table>